craftworkgames/MonoGame.Extended/Docs/Features/Animations.md

 </XnaContent>
 ```

-Hopefully there are a couple of programs to create this files.
+Hopefully there are a couple of programs to create this file.
 Once you have those just throw them inside the Content Pipeline

 ![](http://i.imgur.com/hEhyOKh.png)